ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 ####Defined Type: `apache::mod`

 Used to enable arbitrary Apache HTTPD modules for which there is no specific `apache::mod::[name]` class.
-The `apache::mod` defined type will also install the required packages to enable the module, if any.
+The `apache::mod` defined type also installs the required packages to enable the module, if any.

 ```puppet
     apache::mod { 'rewrite': }